UCSF-TI/tipcc-web/docs/software/software-repositories.md

   2.13.4, 2.15.0, 2.16.2, <em>2.26.0</em>
   </td>
   <td>
-  <strong>Bedtools2</strong><br>
+  <strong>Bedtools2: The Swiss Army Knife for Genome Arithmetic</strong><br>
   Collectively, the bedtools utilities are a swiss-army knife of tools for a wide-range of genomics analysis tasks.
 The most widely-used tools enable genome arithmetic: that is, set theory on the genome.
-For example, bedtools allows one to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF.<br>
+For example, bedtools allows one to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF.
+Example: <code>bedtools --version</code>.<br>
   URL: <a href="https://github.com/arq5x/bedtools2/">https://github.com/arq5x/bedtools2/</a><br>
   </td>
  </tr>